Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ---

-## The three checklists

-The rules an action needs split by who defines them.

-**Fixed** — which tool, and are the execution conditions met (when/case).
-Applies to every execution.

-**Provider** — required fields, type and format, pre-execution checks, prohibited conditions, extra confirmation conditions.
-Changes per tool.
-Splits again on enforceability: `required` gates, `description` is advisory.

-**User** — user intent, current context, execution limits, pre-execution checks, preferences.
-Changes with the user's environment.

----

 ## Adapting it

-Not every deployment needs all of it.
-Immediate execution only, a single tool, no user checklist — take the part that matches.
+Not every deployment needs all three checklists.
+Immediate execution only, a single tool, no user conditions to check — take the part that matches.
 If the agent and the tool have the same owner, the per-tool list goes in the slot where the MCP input schema would be.

 ---